modin-project/unidist/docs/developer/contributing.rst

 The entire test suite is automatically run for each pull request.

-Refer to full documentation on how to run a python program with unidist using its CLI.
+Refer to :doc:`full documentation </using_cli>` on how to run a python program with unidist using its CLI.

 ..
       Add a link to unidist CLI when #83 is merged